SulemanaAbu/DSA-11355543--Assignment4/README.md

 The input format must be followed as described for each algorithm to avoid errors.
 Placeholder logic for DFS and BFS can be implemented similarly.

-### Future Enhancements
-Implement missing logic for DFS and BFS.
-Add more algorithms and their explanations.
-Improve the GUI for better user experience.
-Add validation and error handling for user inputs.